 The psychological toll of a toxic workplace is real.
 It’s up to both employees and organizational leaders to cultivate healthier work environments.

 Want more tips on how to defend yourself at work, in your personal relationships, or in everyday life?
 Buy my new book, Toxicity in the Workplace: Coping With Difficult People on the Job, available in Kindle and in paperback.
 Also consider my other book Psychological Self-Defense: Strategies to Combat Rude, Inconsiderate, and Disappointing Behavior.
-Available on Kindle.
+Available on Kindle and in paperback.